‘Surrender, or starve’: Israeli attack on Jabalia suggests controversial plan for northern Gaza

 Israel is to seal off the area once the evacuation routes are closed.
 Anyone left behind will be treated as a combatant.
 The area would be in siege with the army blocking any supplies of food, drinking water, or other necessities.
 He believes that the pressure will become unbearable, and the remaining Hamas will quickly crumble.
 This would free the hostages and give Israel the victory they desire.

-UN Food Programme states that the current offensive is having “a disastrous impact on food security of thousands of Palestinian families”.
+UN World Food Programme states that the current offensive is having “a disastrous impact on food security of thousands of Palestinian families”.
 It says that the main crossings to northern Gaza have been closed, and that no food aid has entered since 1 October.
 Air strikes have forced mobile kitchens and bakeries to stop working.
 After being hit by explosive munition, the only bakery in the north that is supported by WFP caught fire.
 The situation in the south is nearly as bad.

-It is unclear whether the IDF adopted the Generals’ Plan fully or in part, but circumstantial evidence suggests that it has at least had a significant influence on the tactics used against the Gazan population.
+It is unclear whether the IDF adopted the Generals’ Plan fully or in part, but circumstantial evidence suggests that it has at least had a significant on the tactics used against the Gazan population.
 The BBC sent a list of IDF questions, but they were not answered.

 Benjamin Netanyahu’s ultra-nationalist cabinet members want to replace Palestinians living in northern Gaza with Jewish settlements.
-Bezalel Schmotrich, the Finance Minister, has made many statements on the topic.
+Bezalel Schmotrich, the Minister, has made many statements on the topic.
 He said, “Our heroic soldiers and fighters are destroying Hamas’ evil, and we will occupy Gaza Strip… To tell the truth, there isn’t security where there isn’t a settlement.”

 Read More @ www.bbc.com